hokageCV/express-scheduler-api/README.md

 First I set up the basic structure like the handlers, routes, models & database.

+Initially for the ORM I used prisma.
+But it seemed alienated and considering the time constraint I switched to mongoose.

 Then I created schema in zod for validation for the input.
 I liked its simplicity and the way it presents the errors.
 All the functions out of the box are very useful.

-After than I created the documentation using swagger.
-It is good in projects where several people are working since it provides a structure the documentation.
-But personally I didn't liked it much due to its highly verbose syntax.
+After than I created the documentation using swagger.Refered to some youtube videos.
+It is easy but a bit verbose.

 Then comes the calendar integration part, which was the most challenging.
 I had to learn a lot about OAuth and how it works.
 [This](https://youtu.be/hHRFjbGTEOk) video explains it very well.
 Main problem that I was facing was to get the token from browser to server, this cosumed a lot of time.
-Later I found about OAuth from postman itself.
+Later I found that we can do OAuth from postman itself and was relieved.

 Then using the calendar API, I function that was creating events in the calendar into the handler that booked the slot.
 When the first event was created in the calendar, it felt like a huge achievement.
 Later I added the google meet link to the event.

 After that I created the docker file and created an image of the project.

 At last, I deployed the project on Railway.
+It can be accessed at `https://express-scheduler-api-production.up.railway.app `.